mogal-ajinkya/settleit/README.md

-# SplitIt - Expense Sharing Made Easy
+# SettleIt - Expense Sharing Made Easy

-SplitIt is a MERN stack application designed to simplify expense sharing among groups of friends during trips or shared activities.
+SettleIt is a MERN stack application designed to simplify expense sharing among groups of friends during trips or shared activities.
 Instead of each person logging their own expenses, one person can manage all transactions and easily calculate how to minimize cash flow among the group.

 ## How it works
    - **Following diagram shows input debts to be settled**: